bit-collider/psYT/README.md

 # psYT

-This repository provides PowerShell scripts for conveniently downloading content from YouTube, allowing you to specify video quality and extract audio.
+PowerShell scripts for conveniently downloading content from YouTube, allowing you to specify video quality and extract audio.

 ## Scripts